altskop/steam-scraper/README.md

 Steam Apps Scraper is a configurable and fully automatic scraper designed to pull public data from Steam via its API or WebUI and store it in a SQLite database.
 It is primarily used to gather data on various apps released on Steam for the purpose of data analysis.

-If you came here to get that data, but don't feel like waiting for 3-4 days for the scraper to work, you may get the latest database file [HERE](http://).
+If you came here to get that data, but don't feel like waiting for 3-4 days for the scraper to pull it, you can get the latest database file [HERE](https://drive.google.com/open?id=14V7gfa8Pk4YTgkS999Z_3lktK_60YFHY).

 ## Core Features: